-Nasdaq Global Market
+Nasdag Global Market

-We have applied to list our common shares on the Nasdaq Global Market under the symbol "CSIQ."
+Our common shares have been approved for listing on the Nasdaq Global Market under the symbol "CSIQ."

 Discretionary Sales

 The underwriters have informed us that they do not intend to confirm sales to accounts over which they exercise discretionary authority in excess of 5% of the total number of common shares offered by them.